-To understand whether SLP2 contributes towards the function of MIC13 to interact with the MIC60-subcomplex and the MIC10-subcomplex, we checked for the interaction of MIC13 with MICOS subunits in the presence and absence of SLP2 by expressing MIC13-FLAG in MIC13 KO or MIC13-SLP2 DKO, respectively.
-MIC13 was able to interact with all MICOS subunits even upon loss of SLP2, although the interaction with MIC26 was reduced due to MIC26 degradation in SLP2 KO.
-This suggests that the MIC13-MICOS subunit interactions are independent of SLP2.
-Additionally, we found a novel interaction of MIC13 with YME1L which was also independent of SLP2 pointing towards a novel SLP2-independent MIC13-YME1L axis in the IM (Supplementary Fig 2).
+To understand whether SLP2 contributes towards the function of MIC13 to interact with the 287 MIC60-subcomplex and the MIC10-subcomplex, we checked for the interaction of MIC13 with 288 MICOS subunits in the presence and absence of SLP2 by expressing MIC13-FLAG in MIC13 289 KO or MIC13-SLP2 DKO, respectively.
+MIC13 was able to interact with all MICOS subunits 290 291 even upon loss of SLP2, although the interaction with MIC26 was reduced due to MIC26 degradation in SLP2 KO.
+This suggests that the MIC13-MICOS subunit interactions are 292 independent of SLP2.
+Additionally, we found a novel interaction of MIC13 with YME1L which 293 294 was also independent of SLP2 pointing towards a novel SLP2-independent MIC13-YME1L 295 axis in the IM (Supplementary Fig 3).
+In summary, we found that SLP2 and MIC13 regulate 296 the assembly of MIC60-subcomplex, which was independent to SLP2-mediated SIMH.

-SLP2 selectively regulates the assembly kinetics of MIC60-subcomplex
+297 SLP2 selectively regulates the assembly kinetics of MIC60-subcomplex

-To further test our hypothesis about the role of SLP2 in regulating the MICOS assembly, we decided to apply the Tet-On system of reintroducing MIC13 in a time-dependent manner and analyse re-assembly of the MICOS complex over short time scales in MIC13 KO and MIC13-SLP2 DKO cells.
-For this, we generated pLIX403-MIC13-FLAG and stably expressed it in the MIC13 KO and MIC13-SLP2 DKO using the lentiviral transduction method.
+298 To mechanistically dissect the role of SLP2 in regulating of MIC60 assembly, we decided to apply the Tet-On system to reintroduce MIC13 in a time-dependent manner and analyse re-299 300 assembly of the MICOS complex over short time scales in MIC13 KO and MIC13-SLP2 DKO 301 cells.
+For this, we generated pLIX403-MIC13-FLAG and stably expressed it in the MIC13 KO 302 and MIC13-SLP2 DKO using the lentiviral transduction method.
 The addition of doxycycline induces the expression of MIC13-FLAG in a time-dependent manner.
-After eight hours of doxycycline induction, MIC13-FLAG started to express in both MIC13 KO and MIC13-SLP2 DKO (Fig 5A).
-MIC13-FLAG was gradually expressed and incorporated into the MICOS complex of both MIC13 KO and MIC13-SLP2 DKO cells as seen by BN-PAGE at different time points after induction of protein expression (Fig 5B).
+After eight hours of 303 doxycycline induction, MIC13-FLAG started to express in both MIC13 KO and MIC13-SLP2 304 305 DKO (Fig 5A).
+MIC13-FLAG was gradually expressed and incorporated into the MICOS 306 complex of both MIC13 KO and MIC13-SLP2 DKO cells as seen by BN-PAGE at different time 307 points after induction of protein expression (Fig 5B).
 Both MIC10 and MIC27 also progressively assembled in the MICOS complex over time (Fig 5C).
-The appearance of the MIC10-subcomplex as determined by probing the blots for MIC10 or MIC27 was more rapid and efficient in MIC13-SLP2 DKO cells compared to the MIC13 KO cells.
+The appearance of the MIC10-308 309 subcomplex as determined by probing the blots for MIC10 or MIC27 was more rapid and 310 efficient in MIC13-SLP2 DKO cells compared to the MIC13 KO cells.
 This could be due to slightly higher expression of MIC13-FLAG in MIC13-SLP2 DKO compared to the MIC13 KO.
-On the contrary, the incorporation of MIC60 into the MICOS complex was slower in MIC13-SLP2 DKO cells compared to the MIC13 KO.
-On the contrary, the incorporation of MIC60 into the MICOS complex was slower in MIC13-SLP2 DKO cells compared to the MIC13 KO after induction of MIC13-FLAG.
-The arrows in the Fig 4C show that MICOS size was recovering yet the amount of MIC60 in MICOS complex took more time to recover (16 hours) in SLP2-MIC13 DKO.
-Despite the presence of the already assembled MIC10-subcomplex, it took more time for MIC60 to assemble into MICOS complex when SLP2 was missing.
-We conclude that the assembly kinetics of specifically the MIC60-subcomplex rather than the MIC10-subcomplex is dependent on SLP2 (Fig 5D).
+311 On the contrary, the incorporation of MIC60 into the MICOS complex was slower in MIC13-312 SLP2 DKO cells compared to the MIC13 KO after induction of MIC13-FLAG.
+The arrows in the 313 314 Fig 4C show that MICOS size was recovering yet the amount of MIC60 in MICOS complex took more time to recover (16 hours) in MIC13-SLP2 DKO (Supplementary Fig 4A, B).
+Despite 315 the presence of the already assembled MIC10-subcomplex, it took more time for MIC60 to 316 assemble into MICOS complex when SLP2 was missing.
+The assembly kinetics of the MIC60-317 318 subcomplex rather than the MIC10-subcomplex is dependent on SLP2 (Fig 5D), concluding 319 that SLP2 specifically regulates the incorporation of MIC60 into the MICOS complex.